5 Exciting Careers after a Degree in Film Making

 As with many jobs in the film and television industry, casting directors and assistants often don’t get a standard rate.
 In the US, assistants, make $100 – $150 a day and directors $300 – $500.
 Top casting directors can make up to $100,000 per feature film.

 In order to pursue a film making career, consider film making courses that can send you down this path by providing industry support and successful placements.
 Seamedu School of Pro-Expressionism is a filmmaking school in Bengaluru, Chandigarh and Pune that offers such film courses, which equip you with the theoretical and practical knowledge necessary to make a break the entertainment field.
+If you're wondering what jobs you can get with a film degree, this school prepares you for various roles in the industry.
 With professional studios equipped with soundboards, lighting setups, and high-end film cameras, you get a hands-on glimpse of what it is like to work in the entertainment industry.

 You can also read our detailed career guide to know more about a successful career in film making.